docker/docs/engine/faq.md

 offers a high-level tool with several powerful functionalities:

- - *Portable deployment across machines.* Docker defines a format for bundling an application and all its dependencies into a single object (called a container) which can be transferred to any Docker-enabled machine.
-This container cab be executed there with the guarantee that the execution environment exposed to the application will be the same in development, tesing, and production.
-LXC implements process sandboxing, which is an important pre-requisite for portable deployment, but not enough for portable deployment.
+ - *Portable deployment across machines.* Docker defines a format for bundling an application and all its dependencies into a single object called a container.
+This container can be transferred to any Docker-enabled machine.
+The container can be executed there with the guarantee that the execution environment exposed to the application will be the same in development, tesing, and production.
+LXC implements process sandboxing, which is an important pre-requisite for portable deployment, but is not sufficient for portable deployment.
  If you sent me a copy of your application installed in a custom LXC configuration, it would almost certainly not run on my machine the way it does on yours.
 The app you sent me is tied to your machine's specific configuration: